PROFESSIONAL HEAVY DUTY PENETRATING OIL FINISH

 Weathered pine: 80-100 sq. ft. / gallon

 Decks (spraying): Apply heavy saturating 1st coat to entire surface.
 Do not allow to puddle or pool.
-Work puddles and less absorbent areas with large deck stain brush.
+Work puddles and less absorbent areas with a large deck stain brush.
 Allow stain to penetrate until no wet areas are visible.
 Apply lighter 2nd coat to entire surface.
 Work product into surface with brush, finishing with the grain of the wood and removing footprints as you work backwards.
 Do not leave any puddles or pools.
 On less absorbent woods such as cedar or new pine etc. wipe off all excess un-absorbed product after 30 minutes.
 Allow to dry 48 hours before traffic.

 Decks (hand brushing): If applying by hand with a brush, roller pad etc. progress will likely be much slower than if spraying.
 With this method, puddles are also much less likely.
 When hand brushing, it is usually better to divide the deck into sections and finish a section completely before moving on.
 Remember two coats are needed and you should never allow more than a couple hours between coats.
 On less absorbent woods such as cedar or new pine etc. wipe off all excess un-absorbed product after 30 minutes.
 Allow to dry 48 hours before traffic.